nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.1.3.
 Edit Patient Record ✏️🚑

 **What it does** <br>
-Edits existing patient information at the specified `PATIENT_INDEX` in the system.
+This command allows you to edit existing patient information at the specified `PATIENT_INDEX` in the system.

 **Command Format** <br>
 `edit-patient PATIENT_INDEX [n/NAME] [ic/NRIC] [a/AGE] [p/PHONE_NUMBER] [e/EMAIL] [t/TAG]…`